mseminatore/teslamock/README.md

 # teslamock.js

-This sample is an Express app that mimics the Tesla servers and implements the full REST API surface area.
+This is a simple Express app that mimics the Tesla servers and implements the full REST API surface area.
 There is now a web interface for this app.
 Point your web browser to http://127.0.0.1:3000.

 >Note: the app is still fairly basic and in many cases simply returns success results.
 It does not validate input